 All residents are required to complete an “Intent to Vacate” form online at http://myhousing.colostate.edu/.
 You are responsible for 60 days rent beginning the day you complete the “Intent to Vacate” form.

 Once a vacate date is given, you may not change the date to an earlier date.
 Extensions for vacates may not always be possible, so it is important that you know the exact date you plan to leave before giving your notice.
-If you do need to extend, you should contact the Assignment Coordinator of Apartment Life at Palmer Center before your vacate date.
+If you do need to extend, you should contact the University Housing Apartments Assignments & Billing Coordinator at Palmer Center before your vacate date.
 If you remain in your apartment past your vacate date without an approved extension by the Assignment Coordinator, you will be charged $20 per day plus your daily rent until you vacate.
 You may also be held liable for any charges or costs incurred by the incoming resident.